MicrosoftDocs/azure-devops-docs/docs/boards/queries/query-index-quick-ref.md

 ## Operators and macros supported for each data type

 The following table indicates the operators and macros available for the different field data types.
 Each field is associated with a data type.
 You can find the data type listed in the descriptions of each field, which you can look up using the [Work item field index](../work-items/guidance/work-item-field.md).
-Operators available for defining a query clause depends on the data type of the field that you select.
-For more detailed descriptions of data types, operators, and macros, see  Query fields, operators, and macros](query-operators-variables.md).
+Operators available for defining a query clause depend on the data type of the field that you select.
+For more detailed descriptions of data types, operators, and macros, see [Query fields, operators, and macros](query-operators-variables.md).

 [!INCLUDE [temp](../includes/note-macro-web-portal.md)]